USEPA/ORDatWork/contributing.md

 1. From command line, run command  `git clone https://github.com/USEPA/ORDatWork.git`
 2. `cd ORDatWork` -- Navigate into the cloned git repo
 3. `ddev config --project-type=drupal9 --docroot=docroot --create-docroot`
-4. `ddev composer site-install` Until the project installation profile transitions to minimal from standard, there will always be errors related to the shortcut menu.
-The install script removes existing shortcuts, sets the site UUID, enables config_split, and runs a `drush-cim`.
-The post install script removes web.config and install.php.
-5. Update the config.yaml file located in the .ddev directory:
+4. Update the config.yaml file located in the .ddev directory:
     1. Make sure the docroot is set correctly: `docroot: docroot`
     2. Update to the appropriate php version - currently 8.1: `php_version: "8.1"`
     3. Set the correct composer version - currently 2: `composer_version: "2"`
+5. `ddev start` to spin up the container
+6. `ddev composer site-install` Until the project installation profile transitions to minimal from standard, there will always be errors related to the shortcut menu.
+The install script removes existing shortcuts, sets the site UUID, enables config_split, and runs a `drush-cim`.
+The post install script removes web.config and install.php.
-6. `ddev launch'`
+8. `ddev launch'`

 ## Feature Development